artsy/artsy.github.io/_posts/2019-05-20-server-rendering-responsively.md

 ### How it works

-The first important thing to note is that when server-rendering with `react-responsive-media`, **all** breakpoints get rendered by the server.
+The first important thing to note is that when server-rendering with `@artsy/fresnel`, **all** breakpoints get rendered by the server.
 Each `Media` component is wrapped by plain CSS that will only show that breakpoint if it matches the user's current browser size.
 This means that the client can accurately start rendering the HTML/CSS _while_ it receives it, which is long before the React application has booted.
 This improves perceived performance for end-users.